Are Data Centres Obsolete in the Age of AI? Not on our Watch

 Operating at scale with many unique systems at over 2.4 gigawatts of power may seem daunting, but it’s what we do best at Digital Realty.
 PlatformDIGITAL® is the world’s leading global data centre platform with the biggest multi-tenant data centre footprint, and we’ve honed our expertise and capabilities by partnering with more than 5,000 of the largest and most innovative companies in the world.

 It’s not just about what we can do today: we’re ready to support our customers for decades to come.
-Digital Realty is expected to have more than 400 megawatts of additional data centre capacity coming online in 2023 and 2024, designed in the same future-proof manner as our other facilities.
+Digital Realty is expected to have more than 400 megawatts of additional data center capacity coming online in 2023 and 2024, designed in the same future-proof manner as our other facilities.

 IT infrastructure should begin with the end in mind